Data Analysis with QGIS#

 insert links

 Spatial interpolation uses point data to estimate values at other unknown points.
-This is extremely useful for spatial pheonomena that are continuous, such as rainfall or temperature.
+This is extremely useful for spatial phenomena that are continuous, such as rainfall or temperature.
 For example, you have point data of the temperatures at weather stations, but you want to estimate the temperatures in between these points.
 Spatial Interpolation can estimate the temperature in between those points.
 This form of interpolation is called a statistical surface.
-Interpolation can be used to calculate elevation data, precipitation, snow accumulation, water table and population density for example.
+Interpolation can be used to calculate missing elevation data, precipitation, snow accumulation, water table, and population density.

 ../../_images/interpolation_example_temperature.png